🍽️ RESTAURANT INSURANCE SPECIALISTS

 The Situation

 Cocktail bar with limited food, 2,200 sf, 80 seats plus 12-seat bar, $45 average ticket, 22 staff (heavy bartender/cocktail-server emphasis), Type 47 full-alcohol license, late-hours operation (2am closing).
 A patron was served over a 75-minute window during a Saturday peak.
 Bar staff escorted the patron out at 1:45am.
 In the sidewalk area immediately outside the premises, the patron struck a pedestrian causing serious bodily injury (TBI).
 The pedestrian's claim against the bar alleged negligent supervision, negligent security, negligent ejection, and premises liability — all routed through CGL, not dram-shop.
 California's dram-shop civil immunity was available on the direct over-service claim but did not reach the premises-liability or negligent-supervision causes of action.
-The claim settled within the primary $1M CGL tower; the assault-and-battery sub-limit was $100K.
+When we reviewed the operator's prior program, the assault-and-battery cap inside the policy was $100K — a standard-template figure never re-scoped against actual after-hours exposure.
+The claim settled within the primary $1M CGL tower; that $100K A&B cap was the binding constraint.

 What We Did

-Carrier paid the $100K A&B sub-limit plus remaining premises-liability coverage.
-Operator now carries assault-and-battery endorsement scoped to actual after-hours exposure (not the standard sub-limit) plus premises-liability tower review against SF County venue patterns plus documented security protocols.
+The insurance company paid the $100K A&B cap from the prior program plus remaining premises-liability coverage.
+Operator now carries an assault-and-battery endorsement scoped to actual after-hours exposure (not the standard cap) plus premises-liability tower review against SF County venue patterns plus documented security protocols.

 🎯 The Outcome